ggs-dev/ggsmark/README.md

 Packages in this monorepo have taken inspiration from [zestedesavoir/zmarkdown](https://github.com/zestedesavoir/zmarkdown).
 Check out their large suite of plugins!

+Thanks also to [Kaptian Core](https://github.com/KaptianCore) for contributing to the repo.

 ## Installing

 When you have Node JS installed run the following command in your project.